sighingnow/jekyll-gitbook/_pages/Agent.md

 - **_Save As_** JSON file with a distinguishable name.
 <br>
-### Upload the custom desktop layout and associate it to a team

 - Login as admin to **_Desktop Layout_** module in the **[Webex Contact Center Management Portal](https://portal.wxcc-us1.cisco.com){:target="\_blank"}**.